sodadata/soda-core/docs/README.md

 [Quick start tutorial](https://docs.soda.io/soda-sql/getting-started/5_min_tutorial.html)

-## Check your data
+## Test your data

-If your organization uses data to make decisions, you should always be checking your data.
+If your organization uses data to make decisions, you should always be testing your data.

-- When data comes into a system, you should check it.
+- When data comes into a system, you should test it.
-- When data is transformed or otherwise manipulated to fit into an app or other database, you should check it.
+- When data is transformed or otherwise manipulated to fit into an app or other database, you should test it.
-- When data is about to be exported, you should check it.
+- When data is about to be exported, you should test it.
-- Check to make sure data is unique.
+- Test to make sure data is unique.
-- Check that data is in an expected format, such as date or UUID.
+- Test that data is in an expected format, such as date or UUID.
-- Check that data doesn’t exceed limits or acceptable parameters.
+- Test that data doesn’t exceed limits or acceptable parameters.

 ## Install Soda SQL